Head of Peru's Congress assumes presidency, vows to respect election timetable | Politics

 In a speech after the swearing-in ceremony, Merino, 59, sought to temper widespread concerns of pending political chaos in the world's No. 2 copper producer, promising an orderly transition and elections.
 "There is nothing to celebrate here, this is a difficult moment for the country," Merino told Peruvians.
 "Our first commitment before the country is to confirm our democratic convictions, and our respect for the election timetable."

-The former president, an anti-corruption crusader, continued to question Congress' decision to oust him on Tuesday, telling reporters that Merino's government "raised concerns" because it lacked legitimacy.
-Several protests involving hundreds of people continued in cities throughout the country in support of Vizcarra.
-In downtown Lima, the capital, police fired tear gas at protesters who waved banners and signs and demanded Vizcarra's return.

-The political shock hit the country's economy as well.
-Peru's sol currency plummeted to an 18-year low in early trading on Tuesday, and dollar-denominated government bonds also tumbled on the news of Vizcarra's removal, with market watchers concerned of a further drift toward populism.
-Most analysts had anticipated Vizcarra would survive the impeachment vote.
+It has also raised fears about potential knock-on effects for an economy already blighted by the coronavirus lockdown, and a drift toward populism.
+Peru's sol currency plummeted to an 18-year low in early trading on Tuesday, and dollar-denominated government bonds also tumbled as markets took in the shock news.

+Congress has twice approved the partial withdrawal of private pension funds amid the pandemic under Merino's leadership, unnerving some analysts and politicians.
+Jaime Reusche, vice president with Moody’s Sovereign Risk Group, said even if the transition was smooth "destabilizing political incidents" could ultimately weaken Peru's institutions.

+The anticipated backing by Merino's cabinet picks for fresh congressional initiatives like the pension fund withdrawals "could weigh on Peru’s creditworthiness,” he added.
+Vizcarra, who presented himself as an anti-corruption crusader, continued to question Congress' decision to oust him on Tuesday, telling reporters Merino's government lacked legitimacy.

 - READ MORE ON: